CaseyHrt/azure-network-protocol/README.md

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/17c43ac0-efcf-478c-a4b7-aab290d0ef3e)

-One connected via SSH make sure to try out some Linux commands.
+Once connected via SSH make sure to try out some Linux commands.
 Here are a few basic ones to play around with:
 - __`hostname`__ _a command that prints your computer's name_.
 - __`pwd`__ _print the current working directory on your terminal_.
 - __`uname`__ _print information about your machine’s kernel, name, and hardware_.